-By law, health savings accounts are available to members who are not enrolled in Medicare, cannot be claimed as a dependent on someone else's tax return, are not covered under their own, or their spouse's FSA, have not received VA benefits within the last three months, and do not have another health plan other than another high-deductible health plan.
-In 2012, for each month you are eligible for an HSA premium pass through, we will contribute to your HSA \$70.41 per month for a Self Only enrollment or \$140.83 per month for a Self and Family enrollment.
-In addition to our monthly contribution, you have the option to make additional tax-free contributions to your HSA, so long as total contributions do not exceed the limit established by law, which is \$3,100 for a Self Only enrollment or \$6,250 for a Self and Family enrollment.
-See maximum contribution information on page 28.
+By law, health savings accounts are available to members who are not enrolled in Medicare, cannot be claimed as a dependent on someone else's tax return, are not covered under their own, or their spouse's FSA, have not received VA or Indian Health Services (IHS) benefits within the last three months, and do not have another health plan other than another high-deductible health plan.
+In 2013, for each month you are eligible for an HSA premium pass through, we will contribute to your HSA \$70.41 per month for a Self Only enrollment or \$140.83 per month for a Self and Family enrollment.
+In addition to our monthly contribution, you have the option to make additional tax-free contributions to your HSA, so long as total contributions do not exceed the limit established by law, which is \$3,250 for a Self Only enrollment or \$6,450 for a Self and Family enrollment.
+See maximum contribution information on page 30.
 You can use funds in your HSA to help pay your Plan deductible.
 You own your HSA, so the funds can go with you if you happen to change plans or employment.

 Federal tax tip: There are tax advantages to fully funding your HSA as quickly as possible.
 Your HSA contribution payments are fully deductible on your Federal tax return.
 By fully funding your HSA early in the year, you have the flexibility of paying medical expenses from tax-free HSA dollars or after-tax out-of-pocket dollars.
 If you don't deplete your HSA and you allow the contributions and the tax-free interest to accumulate, your HSA grows more quickly for future expenses.
+When you calculate the amount of your contribution(s), keep in mind that the Plan also makes monthly contributions to your HSA, and that the combined total of all contributions cannot exceed the limit established by law.